 Fair use is built into the copyright law (17 USC § 107) to address the tensions between the rights given to the copyright holder and freedom of speech.
 If you want to use copyrighted material without requesting permission from the copyright holder, you must engage in a four factor fair use analysis.
-No one factor is dispositive.
 Consider the following:

 1) Purpose and character of the use

 - Is your use a non-profit educational use?